 “Usage of forage and pasture area was remarkably different, depending on the management scheme,” Petersen says.
 “Self-fed cows grazed the entire pasture area, whereas hand-fed animals only used 60 percent of the pasture.”

-Cows are fitted with collars similar to the ones used in Oklahoma that give GPS coordinates every 5 minutes and daily location summaries.
+Cows are fitted with collars similar to the ones used in Oklahoma that give Global Positioning System coordinates every 5 minutes and daily location summaries.
 Scientists calculate how fast cows are traveling and then assign various behaviors, such as whether an animal is resting, grazing, or walking.

 “So far, we’ve learned with GPS collar data analysis that relatively small changes in common beef herd management practices have measurable impacts on how animals use rangeland pastures,” Petersen says.
 “This is significant, because the environmental footprint of rangeland beef production is related to how animal impact is spread out across the landscape.”

 ARS scientists, along with New Mexico State University collaborators, furthered the research by developing vegetation maps from satellite images that show where cows are spending their time.
 Scientists believe the data will show that heifers prefer certain types of vegetation.